-From the Mountains to the Surf – a 4-day rediscovery tour
+From the Mountains to the Surf – a 4-day tour from Sydney

 The Greater Blue Mountains, the Southern Highlands, Kangaroo Valley, Jervis Bay & the South Coast